2021-2031 Tourism Business Improvement District

 The renewed TBID will have a 10-year life, beginning July 1, 2021 and ending June 30, 2031.

-The Greater Palm Springs CVB will begin loading in vacation rental owner information received from each of our eight cities and Riverside County for permitted homes within our boundaries in the spring of 2021.
+Visit Greater Palm Springs will begin loading in vacation rental owner information received from each of our eight cities and Riverside County for permitted homes within our boundaries in the spring of 2021.
 Once your information is loaded in, an email will be sent to you, or your property manager, with information about how to log in and access your account.

 Why are Vacation Rentals now included in Greater Palm Springs’ Tourism Business Improvement District?

-Local vacation rental agents and owners asked the CVB to begin the process of becoming a part of the TBID several years ago.
+Local vacation rental agents and owners asked Visit GPS to begin the process of becoming a part of the TBID several years ago.
 With the renewal of the GPS TBID that started in 2020, all vacation rental permit holders within our boundaries were mailed petitions.
 With petitions representing over 73% of the district returned in favor of renewing the GPS TBID including vacation rentals, they successfully petitioned to be included.

 Vacation rentals are key for our destination to help meet visitor demand during our busiest times of the year, and having them be part of our Board of Directors benefits all of us.
 The funds collected from vacation rentals for the TBID will be used specifically for marketing and destination development programs designed to bring in more visitors—with a special focus on educating homeowners, neighbors and guests in order to create a positive environment in the local community and improve the vacation rental guest experience.